thomasdilts/SimplePodcastHost/README.md

 ## Post installation

 After doing one of the installs, this will work immediately with 2 sample files that are already in the "upload" directory.
 You will probably want to change the file "fav.ico" because it is not what most people want for an icon.
+At the top of each php file is a list of varibles that you will want to change the values to.

 # Special thanks to